 At Texas FITT, serving the communities of Pantego and Arlington, we’re passionate about helping all our members achieve their health and fitness goals.
-But across the board, the number one area we see neglected the most by our clients is proper warm up, cool down, and general mobility.
-Today, our Texas FITT trainers would like to focus on what it takes for a good warm up that can prepare your body for virtually any type of exercise–and a few things you should probably avoid.
+But across the board, the number one area we see neglected the most by our clients is a proper warm-up, cool down, and general mobility.
+Today, our Texas FITT trainers would like to focus on what it takes for a good warm-up that can prepare your body for virtually any type of exercise–and a few things you should probably avoid.

 The thing is, a good warm-up goes far beyond injury prevention.
 A properly warmed-up body can move through a greater range of motion with more quality movement and more efficient neuromuscular control.

 Why does this matter to you?
 Simply put: good warm-ups can accelerate your results and maximize your fitness goals!

 The main goal of any warm-up should be to prepare your muscles, joints, heart, and lungs for challenging physical activity.
 And while specific exercises or movements may require more nuanced warm-ups, the following 5 exercises are super effective for preparing your body in general:

 - Light cardio.
 Try 5-10 minutes of light jogging, brisk walking, rowing, or cycling to get your heart rate slightly elevated, blood flowing, and joints and muscles warm.